Fly Tracker (Colab)#

 print(f'Current video: {current_video}')

-diameter = 4 # Diameter of the dish in centimeters
+diameter = 4 # dish diameter in centimeters

 per_pixel_threshold = 1.5

-bin_size = 1 # Bin size for velocity calculation (in seconds)
+bin_size = 1 # velocity bin size in seconds

 def fly_finder(roi_image, half_search, threshold, flip=True):